Imaging

 • Fractography, an important part in failure investigations

-Zeiss FEG Ultra 55 with SE, BSE, In-Lens SE and In-Lens BSE detectors.
+HITACHI SU5000 with SE and BSE detectors.

 Typical applications: